- Ariana Sturr – Installation photos

 Molly Kalkstein, Ph.D. candidate in art history and the Marti and Ed Slowik Curatorial Intern, curated a gallery in the UAMA exhibition “The Art of Food: From the Collections of Jordan D. Schnitzer and His Family Foundation” which featured the entire exhibition “A Book Like Hundred Flower Garden: Walasse Ting’s 1¢ LIFE.”

-BFA students Grace Ryne and Ellenor Spenser were selected to design a mural as part of a national team competing in the National Renewable Energy Laboratory’s Solar District Cup.
+BFA students Grace Rhyne and Ellenor Spenser were selected to design a mural as part of a national team competing in the National Renewable Energy Laboratory’s Solar District Cup.
 The mural is part of an on-going Solar Commons Project with Professor Ellen McMahon and alums Dorsey Kaufmann and Karlito Miller Espinosa.
 The community research project aims to bring solar energy to underserved populations.

 Artist and educator Anupam Singh joined the 2021-22 cohort for the prestigious University Fellows program.
 Singh is a PhD student studying Art History and Education with a focus on Art and Visual Cultural Education.
 Prior to Tucson, Singh was teaching English.